Embracing the Importance of Sleep: Enhancing Relationships and Mental Health

 - 3 min read

 In an age where busyness is celebrated, the value of quality sleep often takes a backseat.
-Many people give up precious hours of rest to meet work demands, socialize, or pursue personal interests.
+Many people sacrifice precious hours of rest to meet work demands, socialize, or pursue personal interests.
 However, scientific research underscores that sleep is more than just rest—it plays a fundamental role in our mental health and relationships.

 The Science Behind Sleep and Mental Health